 1. Website

 The Project’s website went online soon after the Project commenced in April 2005.
-Since then, material has been uploaded to it as and when it has become available thanks to the progress of the Project.
+Material was uploaded to it as and when it became available.
 The site itself has been remodelled on several occasions, most recently in December 2009.
+As the Project is now finished, there will be no further major uploads.

 2. The Translations of the rolls